-Sharp Develops Concentrator Solar Cell with World's Highest Conv
+Sharp Develops Concentrator Solar Cell with World's Highest Conversion

 Sets New Record with Concentrator Triple-Junction Compound Solar Cell

 Osaka, June 14, 2013 - (JCN Newswire) - Sharp Corporation has achieved the

 world's highest solar cell conversion efficiency(2) of 44.4%(1), using a

 concentrator triple-junction compound solar cell.
 These solar cells are used in

 a lens-based concentrator system that focuses sunlight on the cells to generate

 This latest Sharp breakthrough came about through research and development